With festivals overseas becoming the new norm, festivalgoers need to do a bit more planning than for a UK festival.

 Smart packing can help in any travel situation.
 Given the nature of festivals, you’re probably not going to want to take your Sunday best.
 So it’s not the end of the world if your clothes are a little creased when you fish them out from the bottom of your bag.
 Roll everything up tight to get the most space.

 Think about vacuum-packing your clothes.
 Re-usable vacuum bags are cheap and really help to save space, plus they are great for your dirties on the return trip.
+Read our holiday checklist and essentials article to find out more about packing well.

 For most festivals, you’re not going to need much more than clothes.
 Things like a good book for those long, lazy evenings and a laptop can be jettisoned.